Layer7-Community/Utilities/gateway-init-container-examples/examples/aws/readme.md

 ! @ . = - _ ^ + ; : # , %.
 Do NOT use space characters.

+Convert multiple line node.properties into single line json format as secret-string.

 For example
-Node.properties for derby database, store as a secret "gateway.node.properties" in AWS secret Manager.
+node.properties for derby database, store as a secret "gateway.node.properties" in AWS secret Manager.
 To update secret can replace create-secret with update-secret.
 ```
 node.cluster.pass=7layer